Call for Course Proposals on War, Memory, and Gender in Transnational Perspective

 Proposals for the Winter Term 2026-27

 The course will be taught on the Off University online learning platform during the 2026 winter term (14 weeks, October 2026 – February 2027).
-The courses is remunerated with a total of 4000,00 € as a teaching honorarium.
+Renumeration is 4000€ as a teaching honorarium.
 Off University’s online-learning platform Moodle offers a virtual classroom including chat options, video live streaming, virtual blackboard, file sharing and a whole range of collaborative learning activities.
-Over the last nine years, we have organized 83 interactive online courses certified by universities with recognized ECTS credits.
-ECTS credits can be transferred to a home university after completion.
-Off University is open for everybody to join, not only participants enrolled at a university.
+Over the last nine years, we have organized 83 interactive online courses certified by universities with recognized ECTS credits which can be transferred to a home university after completion.
+Off University courses are open for everybody to join, not only those enrolled at a university.

 Application Requirements for Courses:

-- Being politically (1) persecuted and/or displaced and (2) unemployed and/or in material need
+• Being politically (1) persecuted and/or displaced and (2) unemployed and/or in material need

-- Ability to teach a self-organized undergraduate or graduate course in your field of research
+• Ability to teach a self-organized undergraduate or graduate course in your field of research

-- Holding (at least) a master’s degree
+• Holding (at least) a master’s degree

-- Instructors are required to act in accordance with the Off University Code of Conduct, which can be found here in German, English and Turkish.
+• Instructors are required to act in accordance with the Off University Code of Conduct, which can be found here in German, English and Turkish.

 Application Materials for Courses (in English)